Different uses for voting

 Preference ballots combine many motions on one ballot giving them equal priority, flattening the hierarchy of motions and simplifying the rules of order.
 They speed the decision-making process by reducing the number of times a committee must stop to cast and count votes.
 This cuts sequential agenda effects, including tricks such as free-rider and poison-pill amendments.

 A “free-rider” amendment attaches an unpopular motion to a popular or essential bill.
 Many reps will feel they must vote for the bill, even though it carries a bad amendment.
-A “poison-pill” amendment attaches a very unpopular motion to a popular bill.
+A “wrecking” amendment attaches a very unpopular motion to a popular bill.
 Many reps will feel they must vote against the bill, because it carries such a bad amendment.
 Another kind of amendment reverses the meaning of a bill.

 Stability is not rigidity: Well-balanced majorities and stable policies might seem to increase the risk of continuing a policy even when it stops working.
 But accurate elections and policy decisions match changes in the electorate, changing as fast and as smoothly as voters and their reps want — not under reacting then over reacting as old methods do when the majority shifts from one side to the other.